View MapView Map

 Stop by the charming village of Glandore.

-While you’re in Union Hall, you have the perfect chance to search out Fungi’s relations on a four hour trip with Cork Whale Watch.
+While you’re in Union Hall, try to find Fungi’s relations on a boat trip with Cork Whale Watch.
 Depending on the time of year you can see bottlenose dolphins, basking sharks and the smaller minke whale.
 You might even spot the acrobatic humpback whale or the truly magnificent fin whale, the second largest animal ever to have lived.
-After your sea adventure, stop for tea in the Castle at Castletownshend before continuing on to Skibbereen.
+After your sea adventure, warm yourselves up with a tea in the Castle at Castletownshend before continuing on to Skibbereen.

 Close to nature in Skibbereen